samplchallenges/SAMPL6/README.md

 - VdW interactions used the same 10A cutoff and a switching distance of 9A.

 This SAMPLing challenge is a bit of an experiment, as it is entirely possible that different methods/packages may *not* agree even when apparently converged, requiring participating groups to work together to track down discrepancies.
 However, if agreement is obtained, it should be very instructive to compare rate of convergence.
-We expect that analysis of this challenge component will focus even more than usual on ``lessons learned'' rather than on which methods performed ``best'' by some metric, but we hope it will also pave the way for future iterations of such challenges.
+We expect that analysis of this challenge component will focus even more than usual on "lessons learned" rather than on which methods performed "best" by some metric, but we hope it will also pave the way for future iterations of such challenges.